Britannia Industries: Intellectual property dispute

 In a separate dispute from the shareholder matters, the company alleged in 2006 that Danone had violated its intellectual property rights in the Tiger brand by registering and using Tiger in several countries without its consent.
 Britannia claimed the company found out that Danone had launched the Tiger brand in Indonesia in 1998, and later in Malaysia, Singapore, Pakistan and Egypt, when it attempted to register the Tiger trademark in some of these countries in 2004.
 Whilst it was initially reported in December 2006 that agreement had been reached, it was reported in September 2007 that a solution remained elusive.
 In the meantime since Danone's biscuit business has been taken over by Kraft, the Tiger brand of biscuits in Malaysia was renamed Kraft Tiger Biscuits in September 2008.

 Britannia initiated legal action against Danone in Singapore in September 2007.
 The dispute was resolved in 2009 with Britannia securing rights to the Tiger brand worldwide, and Danone paying ₹220 million to utilise the brand.

-Partnership
+Partnerships

 In March 2017, it formed a joint venture with Greek firm Chipita SA for producing and selling ready-to-eat croissants in India.
-In September 2021, the company partnered with Accenture to facilitate procurement, accelerate innovation and improve customer and supplier experience by digitizing the company's manufacturing units and warehouses.
+In September 2021, the company partnered with Accenture to digitize the company's manufacturing units and warehouses.
 During the COVID-19 pandemic in India, it tied up with personal concierge startup Dunzo to deliver essential goods at the customer's doorstep in April 2020.

-Financials

-Britannia Industries registered consolidated revenue of 13,731.05 crore in FY 2022.
-The company registered consolidated revenue of 12,883 crore, a growth of 13% in FY 2021, from 11,444 crore in FY 2020.
-The company reported a 21% growth in its net profit at 1,402.63 crore for the financial year ended in March 31, 2020.
-It registered a net profit of 1,159.12 crore in FY19.
-The company's consolidated income grew by 5.48% to 11,878.95 crore in FY20 compared to 11,261.12 crore in the fiscal year 2019.

-CSR

-The company has been engaged in various social and philanthropical activities.
-It has joined the United Nations Global Compact, the world's largest sustainability initiative, and has aligned with the UN Sustainable Development Goals (SDGs).
-It supports the maritime insurance industry and provides assistance to shipowners in developing transitional methods to achieve the objectives of the Paris Agreement.
-Britannia P&I is an associate member of the International Maritime Rescue Federation.
+Philanthropy

 It runs a non-profit Britannia Nutrition Foundation that advocates better child nutrition and addresses child malnutrition issues in India.